prytkovv/gddr6/README.md

 ![](https://github.com/olealgoritme/gddr6/blob/master/gddr6_use.gif)

-The Configuration vor the Telegraf Agent to InfluxDB has to be configred like that:
+The Configuration for the Telegraf Agent to InfluxDB has to be configred like that:
 ```
 [[inputs.exec]]
   commands = ["/usr/local/bin/gddr6a"]